Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 Santissimo Nome di Gesù

-San Giacomo dall’Orio
+San Giacomo dell’Orio

 1225

-Ruskin said
+Ruskin wrote

 A most interesting church, of the early thirteenth century, but grievously restored.
 Its capitals have been already noticed as characteristic of the earliest Gothic; and it is said to contain four works of Paul Veronese, but I have not examined them.
 The pulpit is admired by the Italians, but is utterly worthless.
 The verde-antique pillar in the south transept is a very noble example of the "Jewel Shaft."